rabble/chusme_website/holis.social/docs/plan.md

 ### Testimonials
 > “Facebook deleted our 300,000-person group overnight.” — Cressida
 > “Signal couldn’t scale to our needs.
-Chusme could.” — Rabble
+Holis could.” — Rabble
 > “Feels like WhatsApp, but for community.” — Kaye-Maree

 ---